-The approach could be potentially useful for the analysis of the real forms of other compact Lie groups like $SU(N)$, as well as an alternative procedure to construct basis of eigenstates for physically relevant chains like $SU(N)\supset \cdots \supset SO(3)$ and the study of subduced representations in terms of harmonics, in analogy to the case studied in \cite{GR}.
+This approach could be potentially useful for the analysis of other compact Lie groups like $SU(N)$, as well as an alternative procedure to construct bases of eigenstates for physically relevant chains like $SU(N)\supset \cdots \supset SO(3)$ and the study of subduced representations in terms of harmonics, in analogy to the case studied in \cite{GR}.

-Let us finally mention that three-dimensional simple Lie groups are somehow exceptional, in the sense that all its representations can be constructed from the spinor representation(s).
-Within our construction, spinors are living on a suitable manifold related to Lie groups themselves, and since the spinors are harmonic, all unitary representations will be harmonic on the corresponding manifold.
-This property is non longer valid for higher dimensional Lie group.
-For instance, for $SU(3)$, all representations are obtained has harmonic functions on the five-sphere \cite{Beg}, which no longer coincides with a manifold related to the Lie group $SU(3)$, by considering the three-dimensional representation and its complex conjugate.
-Basing on the latter observation, a similar Ansatz could certainly be considered for Lie groups of rank higher than two and different from $SO(n)$, like $SU(n), n>3$ or $Sp(N), N>2$, but in this case, the computational difficulties will certainly prevent us from obtaining all the representations in closed form as harmonic functions on some appropriate manifold.
+Let us finally mention that three-dimensional simple Lie groups are somehow exceptional, in the sense that all their representations can be constructed from the spinor representation(s).
+Within the construction revisited here, spinors are living on a suitable manifold related to the Lie groups themselves, and since spinors are harmonic, all unitary representations will be harmonic on the corresponding manifold.
+This property is non longer valid for higher dimensional Lie groups.
+For instance, for $SU(3)$, representations are obtained as harmonic functions on the five-sphere \cite{Beg}, which no longer coincides with a manifold related to the Lie group $SU(3)$, by considering the three-dimensional representation and its complex conjugate.
+Basing on the latter observation, a similar ansatz could certainly be considered for Lie groups of rank higher than two and different from $SO(n)$, like $SU(n), n>3$ or $Sp(N), N>2$.
+However, it is to be expected that in this case, the computational difficulties will certainly prevent us from obtaining all the representations in closed form as harmonic functions on some appropriate manifold.